EMERGING MARKETS-Brazilian real spurs Latam FX higher

 "We expect (Brazil's) GDP to post a stronger pace in early 2022."

-On Monday, the real jumped nearly 2% against the dollar, and was headed for its highest level since June 2021.
+On Monday, the real jumped nearly 1.5% against the dollar, while the Chilean CLP= peso firmed 1.2%.

+The dollar index =USD, which measures the greenback against six major currencies, ticked up 0.1%.
+The U.S. Federal Reserve Chairman Jerome Powell suggested a more aggressive tightening of monetary policy on Monday than previously anticipated.

-In domestic politics, former leftist President Luiz Inacio Lula da Silva holds a comfortable lead in the run-up to Brazil's October election while voters blame incumbent far-right President Jair Bolsonaro for surging fuel prices, a poll showed.
+In domestic politics, former leftist President Luiz Inacio Lula da Silva holds a comfortable lead in the run-up to Brazil's election in October while voters blame incumbent President Jair Bolsonaro for surging fuel prices, a poll showed.

-The Mexican MXN= and Chilean CLP= pesos firmed 0.4% and 1% respectively.

-South Africa, too, is set to win from the crisis, as elevated commodity prices improve the balance of trade and bolster the economy, according to TS Lombard.

 In Argentina, the International Monetary Fund board will meet at the end of next week to decide on final approval for a $45 billion debt deal, the lender said on Saturday.

-Russia's rouble RUB= traded at 104 to the dollar amid a resumption in OFZ bond trading.
+Russia's rouble RUB= traded near 104 to the dollar amid a resumption in OFZ bond trading.
 RU/RUB

 Colombian markets were closed for a local holiday.